 So, now is not a good time to be a boss, but it is a great time to be a facilitator.
 The best and most effective organisations are “unbossing”, moving away from a top down style and focussing on empowerment through facilitation.

 We took these ten behaviours and created a 360 degree measurement tool which measures the leader behaviours which determine how engaged staff will be.
-Click here to find out more.
+Learn more about SACS 360 degree feedback tool.
 If you are interested in some of the other findings from this research project a reference is cited below.

 Albrecht, S., Breidahl, E., & Marty, A. (2018).
 Organizational resources, organizational engagement climate, and employee engagement.
 Career Development International.